Best AI Models for the Money on Magicdoor in 2026

 Best for Current Information: Perplexity Reasoning

 Use it for: Fact-checking, current events, sourced research.
-Skip it for: Tasks that do not need web data (use other models and save the $5/request fee).
+Skip it for: Tasks that do not need web data (use other models and avoid the extra search fee).

 The Smart Spending Strategy